raresdragan/theorganizer/README.md

 ### v.0.0.8 @ 2021-03-07
 - do nothing, just a simple rename if no video file detected
 - also grab resolution from original folder name
+- compare imdb_id in nfo with imdb_id grabbed online and alert !!! if different

 ### v.0.0.7 @ 2021-03-06
 - get_imdb_list_movies will now get movies fron export csv instead of scraping